Dailymotion-Pro-Services/custom-embed-v2/info_card.md

 </div>
 ```

-**semi** : `infocard` will show some of the vide information.
-But The desciption of the video will be in collapsed mode.`learn more` button will exapnd the `infocard` showing the desciption of the video.
+**semi** : `infocard` will show some of the video information.
+But the desciption of the video will be in collapsed mode.`learn more` button will expand the `infocard` showing the desciption of the video.
 Sample code
 ```html
 `<div class="dm-player"
     owners="suaradotcom"